COVID-19 is an illness that can impact on the lungs and airways. It’s triggered by a new mutation of the Coronavirus.

 There have been reports in the media recently suggesting that malaria treatments chloroquine (Nivaquine) and hydroxychloroquine (Plaquenil) may be useful in treating or protecting against coronavirus, but in truth trials are ongoing and these drugs are not yet authorised for this purpose.

 It’s important you follow the government guidance on self-isolation (see below) if you think you have coronavirus.
-If you would like to speak to a healthcare professional, our service is offering 10 minute consultations with UK clinicians for £1.

 What should I do if I think I have COVID-19?